veracity/veracity-documentation/sections/servicebus/servicebus.md

 ### How to get connection strings

 In the Developer portal, you can check connection strings for the service bus and then save them to your key vault for later use.
-Note that, as of May 2024, this is not possible yet.
+To do so, create a Domain Event Management resource and connect it to your Veracity Service in Developer.

 ### Events you can listen to